Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: The proposed method

 \subsection{Temporal feature refinement}

-The TFR module, illustrated in Figure \ref{fig:trf_module}, creates temporally refined feature maps using the self-attention mechanism along the temporal dimension \cite{vaswani2017attention}.
-Specifically, the module takes as input a time series of feature maps at the same scale $s$ and reshapes this 4D tensor to a 3D tensor $\mathbf{T}^s \in \mathbb{R}^{T \times D^s \times P^s}$ by flattening the spatial dimensions $H^s$ and $W^s$.
+The TFR module, illustrated in Fig. \ref{fig:trf_module}, creates temporally refined feature maps using the self-attention mechanism along the temporal dimension \cite{vaswani2017attention}.
+Unlike the temporal modules in existing change detection and segmentation methods for SITS, our module preserves the temporal dimension.

+The module takes as input a time series of feature maps at the same scale $s$ and reshapes this 4D tensor to a 3D tensor $\mathbf{T}^s \in \mathbb{R}^{T \times D^s \times P^s}$ by flattening the spatial dimensions $H^s$ and $W^s$.
 Consequently, $T$, $D$, and $P$ represent the temporal, feature embedding, and spatial dimensions, respectively.
 After reshaping the feature map time series, self-attention is applied along the temporal dimension $T$ for each cell in the spatial dimension $P$.
 However, since the self-attention mechanism contains no recurrence, it is necessary to first inject information about the temporal position of the feature vectors in the time series.
 Specifically, temporal encodings having the same dimension as the feature vectors are generated based on sine and cosine functions of different frequencies \cite{vaswani2017attention}.
 These relative temporal encodings are then added to the feature vectors.

-The tensor, enriched with relative temporal position information, is passed through two transformer encoder layers (see Figure \ref{fig:transformer_encoder}).
+The tensor, enriched with relative temporal position information, is passed through two transformer encoder layers (see Fig. \ref{fig:transformer_encoder}).
 The key component of the transformer encoder layer is the multi-head attention block, which performs self-attention defined as follows:

 where $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$ are referred to as query, key, and value, respectively.
 The query-key-value triplet is computed with three linear projection layers with parameter matrices $\mathbf{W}^Q, \mathbf{W}^K, \mathbf{W}^V \in \mathbb{R}^{D \times D}$ that are separately applied to a given cell of the 3D tensor $\mathbf{T}^s_p$, where $p$ denotes the cell index in $\mathbf{T}^s$.